Lecture : What are Stem Cells? – Part 1 of 4 – Why Are Stem Cells Important?

 The best definition of health is in fact, tissue turnover.
 When we are young, and our bodies are filled with stem cells by the way, we have amazing regenerative capacity.
 We’re constantly turning over all of our tissues.
 Cells are designed to work at peak efficiency until they cannot and then they are designed to die.
 It’s called programmed death or cell death or otherwise known as apoptosis and those cells that are now dysfunctional and dying are replaced with healthy new young nascent baby cells with their whole life ahead of them.
 Again, this is cellular turnover.
 When you were a kid, you had a new liver every few months, all of your organs were completely replaced every few months and as we age that process of cellular and tissue turnover slows down.

+So why are stem cells important?
 The stem cell is in fact, the engine of that regeneration.
 It’s the stem cell that has the ability to replace those dying cells with new cells.
-And in fact every organ in your body is filled with stem cells that have become the cells in charge of regenerating that organ.
-In the liver, there are liver stem cells that regenerate new liver cells and in your kidneys and in your vasculature, etc. All over your body stems cells specializing in different organs.
+And in fact, every organ in your body is filled with stem cells that have become the cells in charge of regenerating that organ.
+In the liver, there are liver stem cells that regenerate new liver cells and in your kidneys and in your vasculature, etc. All over your body there are stems cells specializing in different organs.

 THE PROMISE OF REGENERATIVE MEDICINE